10 Ways to Make Garden Maintenance Easier on Your Back

-• Use ergonomic tools: Look for long handles, and comfortable grips.
+• Use ergonomic tools: Look for long handles, lightweight materials, and comfortable grips.

 • Practice good posture: Bend at the hips and use your legs for lifting.